Small World FS is better than the banks if you don’t have other options. But in the long run, you’re probably better off finding something else.

 What we don’t

 - Available for residents of the UK and Europe only

 - Exchange rates are not very competitive

 - Suitable for low value transfers only

 Small World Financial Services will mean something different to each person that comes across its services.
-The company, which acts as an overarching brand of a portfolio of businesses, has established an online platform to complement its retail presence.
+The company, which owns a portfolio of businesses, has established an online platform to complement its retail presence.

 Small World aims to facilitate transfers in a simple and secure manner.
 Since its inception in 2005, it has gradually expanded its operation to employ over 500 staff across Europe and abroad.

 To learn more about this service and see if it’s right for you, read on for our in-depth SmallWorld review.

 Affiliate disclosure: If you sign up with a money transfer service after being referred from our website, we might earn a referral fee.
 Learn more.